pauloricardokoch/dns-lab/README.md

 ![Alt domain-structure](./plantUML/domain-structure.svg)

 # Root domains.
+The DNS root zone is served by thirteen root server clusters which are authoritative for queries to the top-level domains of the Internet.
+Thus, every name resolution either starts with a query to a root server or uses information that was once obtained from a root server.

+The root servers clusters have the official names a.root-servers.net to m.root-servers.net.
+To resolve these names into addresses, a DNS resolver must first find an authoritative server for the net zone.
+To avoid this circular dependency, the address of at least one root server must be known for bootstrapping access to the DNS.
+For this purpose operating systems or DNS server or resolver software packages typically include a file with all addresses of the DNS root servers.

 # Top level domains.
 A top-level domain (TLD) is one of the domains at the highest level in the hierarchical Domain Name System of the Internet after the root domain.